sendgrid/sendgrid-nodejs/README.md

 });
 ```

 You can add files directly from a url.
-It will try to guess the contentType based on the filename.
+It will try to guess the contentType based on the filename. **Note:** `filename` is required when using a url.

 ```javascript
 email.addFile({